SqueezyDough/web-app-from-scratch-1920/README.md

 ```

 ## Cleaning data with map, filter, reduce
+I've included some functions where I use map, filter and reduce to clean the data

 ### Map
 I often use filter instead of map, because I often want to filter the data instead of manipulating it.
 I decided to write a map function that doesn't do anmything usefull in the app, but does explain what a map function can do.